A Week in the Life of Mutsa Samuel Kajese ’20

 This week is all about assessing where we are and how far we have come.
 I’m reviewing the the growth this cohort has gone through since the start of the programme, and in this space, reflecting on the transformations that have come with LevelUp,” says Mutsa.

 Indirectly paying homage to contemporary culture, Mutsa spent Tuesday, 4th December as an ideal – although mildly arguable – #TravelTuesday.
 He primarily prepared for a trip to Dar-Es-Salaam, Tanzania, next week, in relation to his role as a mentor for Seedstars Initiative.
-In addition, he caught up with some work at his office, as well as his MBA work.
-Specifically, his evening comprised a two-hour long meeting with his Home Learning Teammates, prime peer-collaborators in his ALUSB MBA journey.
+In addition, he caught up with some work at his office, as well as his EMBA work.
+Specifically, his evening comprised a two-hour long meeting with his Home Learning Teammates, prime peer-collaborators in his ALUSB EMBA journey.

 Settling into the mid-week, Mutsa embodied more aspects of his life as an entrepreneur, founder, and creative director.
-Beside supervising the LevelUp pitch session and checking in with the LevelUp Programme Director, Thabani Mlilo on Wednesday, 5th December, Mutsa devoted Thursday, 6th December to his directorial responsibility at IbuHub, a pan-African incubation hub based in Zimbabwe.
+Beside supervising the LevelUp pitch session and checking in with the LevelUp Programme Director, Thabani Mlilo on Wednesday, 5th December, Mutsa devoted Thursday, 6th December to his directorial responsibility at IbuHub, a pan-African incubation hub based in ZiEMBAbwe.
 He had a client meeting geared towards setting up businesses for the year ahead.

 Having highlighted Mutsa’s weekday rhythm in a symbolically singular list-view mode, the more consistent grid-view looks more like a 4:35 a.m regular waking time, followed by an hour of administrative work, typically consisting of email checks and calendar updates.
 Thereafter, Mutsa meditates for about 20 minutes and proceeds to exercise, comprising either of martial arts, a gym workout or swimming, depending on the day of the week.

 Mutsa’s mornings also involve ensuring that his kids are ready for school – and taking them there.
 His official work time begins after his 8 yr old, 6 yr old and 1-and-a-half year old are at school.
 Typically, this time is devoted to managerial and directorial responsibilities at UbuntuLab and IbuHub, including the maintenance of both organizations’ strategic partnerships to drive innovation and problem-solving with Green Building Design Group and African Leadership Academy respectively.
-Also, his MBA coursework stays constant in his weekly priorities.
+Also, his EMBA coursework stays constant in his weekly priorities.

 [On Roadblocks], Mutsa says, “I move towards them.
 I believe obstacles are a signal for growth.”
 As an entrepreneur, Mutsa is inclined towards problem solving, hence he looks forward to challenges.
 At the same time, he recognises that he is human, hence when his emotions dwindle, he allows himself to feel it, but endeavours to move on if the feelings are not beneficial to his personal well being.

 [On motivation], Mutsa believes it is always about remembering the bigger picture – having a big why.
-In response to his immediate whys – why he is doing the work he does, and why he is pursuing this MBA – he attests that whilst there are personal desires to learn something new and gain more qualifications, those are not enough to keep him up at night when he really doesn’t want to.
+In response to his immediate whys – why he is doing the work he does, and why he is pursuing this EMBA – he attests that whilst there are personal desires to learn something new and gain more qualifications, those are not enough to keep him up at night when he really doesn’t want to.

 On that note, Mutsa’s bigger picture is that there’s a continent which needs everybody to be at their double best and that includes himself.
 He says, “We all have our part to play, I am equipping myself so I can play my role.
 I am doing this not just for myself or my family but for a generation that needs me at my best.”
 This selflessness and sense of purpose alludes to the nucleus of “Ubuntu” that Mutsa holds as a core belief.

 [On work-life balance] Mutsa posits that there’s no such thing as work-life balance, rather there is work-life integration.
-According to him, “Balance implies that something else is imbalanced, and it doesn’t work.”
+According to him, “Balance implies that something else is iEMBAlanced, and it doesn’t work.”
 What works for Mutsa is the alignment and integration of all aspects of his life into one life, not separating his work, family or spirituality (exercise and meditation) because each of them defines him.

-[On team work at ALUSB], Mutsa says, “The network is the strongest component of the ALUSB MBA programme, and it is also a big motivator to keep going because the understanding that one’s not alone on the journey is very strengthening.”
+[On team work at ALUSB], Mutsa says, “The network is the strongest component of the ALUSB EMBA programme, and it is also a big motivator to keep going because the understanding that one’s not alone on the journey is very strengthening.”
 He adds, “We call each other a tribe.
 This is what a tribe looks like – it’s not speaking the same language, talking the same or looking the same.
 My tribe is my brother from South Africa, my sister from Tanzania.
-What brings us together is the common cause and understanding that we have a bigger purpose for doing this MBA.”
+What brings us together is the common cause and understanding that we have a bigger purpose for doing this EMBA.”

 [A perfect week] to Mutsa is multi-faceted, emblematic of the diversity in his roles and identity.
 In one vein, Mutsa’s perfect week is one that has an element of transformation in the lives of people.
 It is a week where he has a day or two of spending quality time with his family – cooking and playing with his kids and spending alone time with his wife.
 The perfect week is also one where he checks off all the things in his to-do list.